lsgxs/lsgxs.github.io/content/posts/technology/docker/docker学习笔记/index.md

 ---
 title: "Docker学习笔记"
 slug: "docker%E5%AD%A6%E4%B9%A0%E7%AC%94%E8%AE%B0"
-date: 2025-10-04T17:41:41+08:00
+date: 2025-10-04T18:24:13+08:00
 draft: false
 categories: ["默认分类"]
 tags: ["默认标签"]
 toc: true
-description: " docker is an platform for  developer  to pack  the application and the environment  together ,and finally delivery  the docker  container  to customer to use. "
+description: "docker is an platform for  developer  to pack  the application and the environment  together ,and finally delivery  the docker  container  to customer to use "
-thumbnail: "images/冰山.jpg"
+thumbnail: "images/"
 ---

-### Docker学习笔记
+### 什么是docker

-#### docker 基本概念

 docker is a virtual platform for  developer  to pack  the application and the environment  together as  container ,and finally delivery  the docker  container  to customer to use .

-#### how  to install  docker on windows system
+### 准备工作

-- prerequisite（docker  is originally from  `linux` ,so you must  install  windows  subsystem  for  `linux`）
+prerequisite（docker  is originally from  `linux` ,so you must  install  windows  subsystem  for  `linux`）

 - enable the two  options of `wsl`  and  virtual machine platform within  program function in  control  panel of windows.
 - reboot  windows

+### 如何安装docker

 - install    `ubuntu` of the  newest ·`lts` version   from `microsoft`  store .please  refer  to  the `microsoft`  document  on how to  install `wsl`.  after download the installation execution file ,double the file to run setup ，remember to select the option of Use `WSL 2` instead of Hyper-V (recommended) and don't select the option of" Allow Windows Containers to be used with this installation",because we need to run docker under `wsl`.
 - start   `wsl `
   - you  should  use windows `powershell` to  run  `wsl`  command ,and then  run  into the shell of  `wsl` . remember  not  to  run  `ubuntu`  directly   which is installed  from   `microsoft`  store.    you should  use  `wsl2`  rather  than `wsl1`.if  you open the ` ubuntu` from windows  start  menu,the default  version  is `wsl1`,so you'd  better  run `wsl`  within  windows ` powershell`.

-#### the core  concepts of  docker
+the core  concepts of  docker

 *  image